Helaine M. Barnett: Awards and honors

 Barnett has received many professional honors including the ABA Margaret Brent Women Lawyers of Achievement Award, an Honorary degree of Doctor of Laws from Suffolk University, the Lifetime Achievement Award from the New York Law Journal, and the New York State Bar Association Gold Medal.
 Barnett also delivered the NYU Law School commencement address in May 2005 and the 2004 Sherman Bellwood Lecture at the University of Idaho, previously given by Supreme Court Justices Ruth Bader Ginsburg, Antonin Scalia, and Sandra Day O'Connor.

 Personal life

 Barnett married London-born businessman Victor J. Barnett in June 1959.
 Victor Barnett, a member of the Wolfson family of Great Universal Stores, is a former chairman of Burberry.
 They had two sons, Craig Edward and Roger Lawrence.
-Craig Barnett was married to Jennifer Peck, a daughter of Barbara and Stephen M. Peck.
-They divorced.
-Roger Barnett is married to Sloan Lindemann Barnett, a daughter of Frayda and George Lindemann.

 Barnett is a board member of the Historical Society of the New York Courts and of Homes for the Homeless.
 Both she and her husband Victor are emeritus directors of the Charles H. Revson Foundation and leading members of Fifth Avenue Synagogue.

+Her husband died on September 20, 2024, at home, aged 91.